 My art practice is an exploration of identity, geography and meaning in materials.
 The movement of people, resources, and ideas through voluntary and forced migrations are themes that find expression in my work.
 I use abstraction to create openness for a larger shared history with all of its contradictions and multiple perspectives.
 I explore the capacity of materials and aesthetics to create interstitial spaces that bind and form common grounds for humanity.
 I am interested in creating visual language that is engaged individual and collective identities and the history, culture, economies and geographies that they are tethered to.

 I am process oriented and engage with patterns and materials as conceptual signifiers.
 I like to use materials that have a historical fingerprint to make an unexpected contemporary statement.
-The abstract textile collages I make are composed of stained and heavily worn vintage lace, seams, trim, ruffles and bindings structured in a grid form.
-For me, these pieces hold a comfortable tension between painting and sculpture and fine art and craft.
-I like to think about the abstract patterns in the material as protein folds of DNA that cross bodies of water and continents, and cross the bodies of ancestors.
+Textiles have been in my hands for as long as I can remember and they are potent signifiers of labor, trade, industry, slavery, luxury, baptisms, weddings, funerals, gender, and history.
+My engagement with textiles is the interstitial space between craft and fine art, the past and the present, painting and sculpture, landscape and portrait, abstraction and representation, history and the present.
+In particular, I explore the contradictions of whiteness in textiles as something pure, stained, fragmented, constructed, degraded, broken and enduring.
+My textile artworks are composed from stained and heavily worn vintage lace, seams, trim, ruffles and bindings structured in a grid form.
+I imagine the abstract patterns in the material as protein folds of DNA that cross bodies of water and continents, and cross the bodies of ancestors.
 I intend the textile patterns to evoke text, music, history, and the presence and work of women.
-My choice to use porcelain introduces a material and conceptual tension between that which is precious and fragmented.
+My choice in materials and composition strives for a conceptual tension between that which is whole and broken, precious and fragmented.